certinia/debug-log-analyzer/README.md

 ![timeline](https://raw.githubusercontent.com/certinia/debug-log-analyzer/main/lana/dist/v1.7/lana-timeline.png)

+#### Zoom + pan

-- Scroll up and down on the mouse to zoom in and out to an accuracy of 0.001ms, time markers are shown with a ms time value and white line e.g 9600.001 ms.
+- Scroll up and down with the mouse to zoom in and out to an accuracy of 0.001ms, time markers are shown with a ms time value and white line e.g 9600.001 ms.
 - When zooming the mouse pointer position is kept on screen.
 - Scroll left and right on the mouse to move the time line left are right, when zoomed
 - Click the mouse down and drag to move the timeline around both in the x and y direction, when zoomed

+#### Go to Call Tree

+Clicking an event in the Timeline will go to and select that event in the Call Tree.

+#### Tooltip

 ![tooltip](https://raw.githubusercontent.com/certinia/debug-log-analyzer/main/lana/dist/v1.7/lana-tooltip.png)